 Micro-influencers: A fairly up-and-coming form of influencer marketing, micro-influencers have a smaller but highly interactive following.
 Brands using micro-influencers are less interested in reach and more in brand alignment and quality of engagement.
 Their tight-knit audience is perfect for localized brand events and building more impactful relationships.

 Celebrities: As to be expected, celebrities have enormous social media followings.
 When endorsing products or services, a brand can expect great exposure and a certain level of respect towards their brand from the celebrities’ audience.
 Here is a good example.
-Adidas pictured in over 6.5 million unique images on Social Media every single month.
+Adidas is pictured in over 6.5 million unique images on Social Media every single month.
 Boosted by its involvement in soccer, with Adidas logo adorning the shirts of a player like Cristiano Ronaldo.
-Ronaldo was also on the cover of video game Fifa which would have served to swell these figures.
+Ronaldo was also on the cover of the video game Fifa which would have served to swell these figures.

 In general, the goal of influencer marketing is the same as any marketing campaign.
 It’s simply the process that differs.
 When creating an influencer marketing campaign brands must follow a few necessary steps: